 - Nora Ephron

 High-conflict divorce happens when two people stay psychologically tangled up in each other -- even if one or both has married someone else and started a new family.
-Their inability to disengage and resolve conflict often leads to repeated litigation, custody battles, violation of court orders, and parental alienation, a phenomenon in which one parent turns the child against the other parent.
+Their inability to disengage and resolve conflict often leads to repeated litigation, custody battles, violation of court orders, and relational dynamics that make kids feel they need to take sides.

 High-conflict individuals aren’t bad people; they just have poor strategies for getting their needs met, which makes them really tough to deal with.
 They can’t tolerate feeling that they’ve failed, so they look for targets to blame – generally their exes!

 They have trouble regulating their emotions, recognizing that other people are entitled to different points of view, and understanding that there’s usually more than one way to solve a problem.
 High-conflict individuals may suffer from mental illness, addiction, or have features of personality disorders.
 And, here’s the thing:

 It takes only one high-conflict personality to create divorce drama.

 Dealing With A High-Conflict Ex Can Make You Feel Anxious, Depressed, And Hopeless

 High-conflict exes tend to create chaos by threatening or instigating lawsuits, playing games with visitation and or/child support, bad-mouthing you to anyone who will listen, and making false allegations.
 They turn routine drop-offs into melodramatic events.
 They are particularly fond of sending hostile texts and emails to harass you!